robxnano/macemu/README.md

 MinGW x86        JIT
 ```
 ### How To Build
-These builds need to be installed SDL2.0.14+ framework/library.
+These builds need SDL 2.0.5+ framework/library to be installed.
+Alternatively, SDL 1.2 can be used, but with fewer features.

 https://www.libsdl.org
 #### BasiliskII